 When the brain and cerebrospinal fluid are affected, headaches become persistent.
 People become drowsy, lose their concentration, and have problems with balance and walking.
 Drowsiness worsens, and people may fall asleep in the middle of activities.

 Without treatment, damage to the brain progresses, leading to coma and death.
 Death occurs within months or within 2 or 3 years after symptoms develop, depending on the species causing it.
 Death sometimes results from undernutrition or other infections.

 Doctors diagnose African trypanosomiasis by examining a sample of blood or fluid from a lymph node and identifying the protozoa in it.
 Sometimes doctors check for the protozoa by examining a sample of bone marrow or fluid from the sore.

-Doctors do a spinal tap (lumbar puncture) to obtain a sample of cerebrospinal fluid (the fluid that surrounds the brain and spinal cord) after African trypanosomiasis is diagnosed to determine whether the infection has spread to the cerebrospinal fluid and brain.
+Doctors do a spinal tap (lumbar puncture) to obtain a sample of cerebrospinal fluid (the fluid that surrounds the brain and spinal cord) to determine whether the infection involves the cerebrospinal fluid and brain.
 Doctors check the fluid sample for the protozoa and for other signs of the infection.
 Such signs include increases in the fluid's pressure and in the number of white blood cells in the fluid.

 People can reduce their chances of being bitten by a tsetse fly by doing the following:

 Avoiding areas that are heavily infested with tsetse flies: Travelers to parts of Africa where tsetse flies live can ask local residents about places to avoid.

 Wearing heavy long-sleeve tops and long pants: Tsetse flies can bite through thin clothes.